thicapistrano/create_database_laravel/README.md

 Now just use your new database

-Estas informações foram retiradas do [Stack Overflow](https://stackoverflow.com/questions/32191135/how-to-create-database-schema-table-in-laravel)
+This information was taken from the [Stack Overflow](https://stackoverflow.com/questions/32191135/how-to-create-database-schema-table-in-laravel)

 ## License